aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/web-streaming/README.md

 ## (optional) Create an example MSK cluster

-If you don't have an existing MSK cluster you can use our example MSK deployment with basic configuration and Unauthorized access.
+If you don't have an existing MSK cluster you can use our example MSK deployment with basic configuration and SASL/SCRAM access.
 Follow the instructions inside the [example-cluster](../example-cluster/README.md) folder to deploy the example MSK cluster.
 Note the `mskClusterName` from the outputs as you'll need this later.

 ## Required Terraform Variables